Online Learning for Effort Reduction in Interactive Neural Machine Translation: Results and discussion

 \subsection{Further analyses}

-Finally, we analyze other aspects of the proposed adaptive INMT systems, such as response times, computational overhead of OL.
-We also assess the effectiveness of the proposed vocabulary-masking strategy.
-Finally, in order to obtain additional insights of the adaptation via OL in NMT, we show and analyze some examples.
+Finally, we analyze additional aspects of the proposed systems: the effectiveness of the cLSTM units, response times and computational overhead of the adaptation process via online learning and the effectiveness of the proposed vocabulary-masking strategy.
+Finally, in order to obtain additional insights of the adaptation via OL in NMT, we show and analyze some qualitative examples.